gadimbaylisahil/gadimbaylisahil/README.md

 - Blogging about day to day tech challanges on [ramblingcode](https://www.ramblingcode.dev)

-- I love open source, and try to contribute to projects I use.
+- I love open source, minimalistic tools, linux and lots of Ruby.
 If you have an interesting project that happens to use Rails/Ruby/Javascript, hit me up for collaboration.

-You can find me on my [website](https://www.sahilgadimbayli.com) or contact me contact[at]sahilgadimbayli.com
+You can find me on my [website](https://www.sahilgadimbayli.com) or contact me at contact[at]sahilgadimbayli.com